arbor-sim/arbor/doc/tutorial/tutorial_lfpykit.rst

 The visualization below of simulation results shows the cellular geometry and a contour plot of the extracellular potential (``V_e``) in a plane.
 Each part (CV) of the cell is shown with some color coding for the membrane potential (``V_m``).
+The stimulus location is denoted by the black marker.

 .. figure:: tutorial_lfpykit.svg